andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code_v1.md

 The SRP can be formalized as: [**SRP ≡ max(COHESION) ∧ min(COUPLING)**](https://medium.com/@andreas.wagner.info/the-single-responsibility-principle-beyond-myths-to-metrics-602d1a3efb49)

-Each decorator class strictly uses only two components: a delegate object and one tool.
-The delegate object ensures maximum cohesion, and coupling is reduced due to the use of a single tool.
+Each decorator class strictly uses only two components: a delegate object and one collaborator.
+The delegate ensures maximum cohesion; the single collaborator minimizes coupling.

 ```
 ValidCustomer        → Validates business rules
-PersistentCustomer   → Persists to database (e.g. via Spring Data JPA)
+PersistentCustomer   → Persists to database (via Spring Data JPA)
 CachedCustomer       → Manages cache
 LoggedCustomer       → Writes audit logs
 PublishedCustomer    → Publishes domain events
+PayableCustomer     → Charges payment for a rental (horizontal extension)
 ```

 Not:

 ```
-CustomerService → Validates + Persists + Caches + Logs + Publishes  ❌
+CustomerService → Validates + Persists + Caches + Logs + Publishes + Charges  ❌
 ```

-When we need to change the caching strategy, we open **CachedCustomer** — not many mixed line service class.
+When we need to change the caching strategy, we open **CachedCustomer** — not a 400-line mixed-concern service class.

 ---